 Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip... drip... drip.
 They look over to see the cat licking at a puddle that's slowly forming on the dining room floor.
 Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Phoenix to Timbuktu, regardless of weather.
+This can happen anywhere, from Tempe to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Phoenix area home.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Tempe area home.
 There are two primary reasons the evaporator coil may freeze:

 - Insufficient refrigerant

 Either way, the result is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapes.